maybebyte/anthesis/beets.md

         # pkg_add shntool cuetools

+1. Navigate to the album in question.

+        $ cd /path/to/album

 1. Split the FLAC file.  `-f` specifies the cue sheet, `-o` is the encoder (`shnsplit` uses WAV by default), and `-t` is the output format (track number + title).